Best Valentine's gifts for him, from chocolate to whisky and games

 VIEW AT IWOOT | £7.99

-We’re not too sure what to say about this except if he’s prone to bouts of stress, this super-sized stress ball in the shape of an aubergine might be just the thing to help him chillax.
+We’re not too sure what to say about this except if he’s prone to bouts of stress, this super-sized stress ball in the shape of, um, an aubergine, might be just the thing to help him chillax.
+If not, it should definitely make him smile.
+The perfect gift if you don’t take Valentine’s too seriously but love having a laugh together.

 VIEW NOW – MOONPIG | £10

-If he’s got a sweet tooth but doesn’t care for fancy chocolates, make a heartfelt statement with this fab personalised Toblerone bar.
-It has a Valentine’s Day design on the sleeve and you can add his name, so there’ll be no doubt about who owns this tasty treat – or who has your heart.
+If he’s got a sweet tooth but doesn’t care for fancy chocolates, make a heartfelt statement with this personalised Toblerone bar.
+You can add his name to the Valentine’s Day design on the sleeve, so there’ll be no doubt about who owns this tasty treat – or who has your heart.

 VIEW NOW – PREZZYBOX | £12.99